ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 Use solvent corrections
 ^^^^^^^^^^^^^^^^^^^^^^^
 This feature is currently only implemented for jobs spawned using Gaussian.
-The `solvent` argument, if not None, requests that a calculation be performed in the presence of a solvent by placing the solute (the species) in a cavity within the solvent reaction field.
+The `solvation` argument, if not ``None``, requests that a calculation be performed in the presence of a solvent by placing the solute (the species) in a cavity within the solvent reaction field.
 This argument is a dictionary, with the following keys: